Heel Pain Surgery Perth

 Pain relief after surgery generally involves a combination of painkillers and anti-inflammatories, but significant pain relief is often unnecessary.
 Paracetamol is usually all that is required within the first week.

-Please book online to speak with Dr Pocklington about lesser toe contracture correction.
+Please book online to speak with Dr Pocklington (Podiatric Surgeon) about lesser toe contracture correction.

 Conditions & Foot Surgeries